 Tips for exercising:

 - Swimming – This is probably the best workout you can do in retirement.
 With swimming, you use all muscles in your body because of the resistance of your body vs. the water.
 And the risk of getting an injury is very low.
 Look for (indoor) pools near you, get swimming lessons or jump in a nearby lake or ocean to do some swimming.

-- Hiking in nature – Go for a hike every day in the park, forest or national park nearby.
+- Hiking in nature – Go for a hike every day in the park, forest, or national park nearby.
 Being in nature is good for the body, mind, and soul.
-Nature does wonders to the human body: reduces anger, fear, stress, and increases your mood.
+Nature does wonders for the human body: it reduces anger, fear, stress, and increases your mood.
 You will feel better emotionally after spending time in nature.
 And being in nature also contributes to your physical health: reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.

 - Yoga – Yoga originated in India and is both a spiritual and physical exercise.
 With yoga, you do breathing techniques, exercise, and meditation all in one.
 It improves strength, flexibility, and mind-body awareness and helps to improve your happiness.
 There are over 11 types of different yoga styles that range from more physically demanding to easy, relaxing, meditative yoga.
 Here are the 11 types explained so you can find out which yoga type fits you the best.
 You can start lessons at a yoga school nearby or watch YouTube tutorials at home.

 - Playing golf – Playing golf is a fun hobby but also a great exercise for your body.
 If you’re playing 18 holes, you will walk between four to eight miles.
 So playing golf a couple of times a week will improve muscle tone and endurance.